Use these tips to grill the perfect steak every time—it’s easier than you think!

 1. Use Top Sirloin

-There are many different cuts of steak, and you’ll probably be surprised to learn that The Maestro actually prefers to grill Top Sirloin.
+There are many different cuts of steak, and you’ll probably be surprised to learn that my husband actually prefers to grill Top Sirloin.
 It’s one of the cheaper cuts, so this makes me and my grocery budget happy, too.

 Choose a cut that is approximately one inch thick.
 If it is much thicker or thinner than that, the following instructions cannot guarantee a perfect result.